denodrivers/postgres/docs/README.md

 values.
 The `deno-postgres` driver automatically takes care of decoding the results data of your query into the closest JavaScript compatible data type.
-This makes it easy to work with the data in your application using native Javascript types.
+This makes it easy to work with the data in your application using native JavaScript types.
 A list of implemented type parsers can be found [here](https://github.com/denodrivers/postgres/issues/446).

 However, you may have more specific needs or may want to handle decoding